plain-plain-text/simple-cv/README.md

   the CV.
 Every section is its own Markdown page in the `sections/` directory.
   The order in which they are listed here is the order in which they appear in the final documents
+* `contact-information`: The first section, “Contact Information,” isn’t created by a section above.
+Here is where you can set what the heading is.
+* `markers`: Most of the CV is probably unordered lists.
+Here you can set what markers make up the first three levels deep on the list.
+Any sort of character should work for html, but some characters may break the pdf-template.
+I use `»` for top level and `›` for the rest.
+  * `level-1`: First level marker.
+Default is `•`.
+  * `level-2`: Second level marker.
+Default is `-`.
+  * `level-3`: Third level marker.
+Default is `*`.

 #### `pdf` options